pranav2562/Credit_Transaction_Management_System/README.md

 3. Tech Stack

-Following tools were used to creat this interaction.
+Following tools were used to creat this interaction.<br>

-BigQuery/SQL: To extract the data from data source by joining tables, aggrigations and filteration process.
+BigQuery/SQL: To extract the data from data source by joining tables, aggrigations and filteration process.<br>

-Power Queries: To removes the unwanted data rather cleaning them to make them visual ready.
+Power Queries: To removes the unwanted data rather cleaning them to make them visual ready.<br>
 Power BI: To visulise the data, so that we get more insights to narrow down our queries to have a more effective descision making.
 <br>